Addictions

 -

-De-shaming self through understanding
+De-shaming through self-understanding

 -

-Changing relationship with addictive behaviour or substance
+Changing relationship with addictive behaviours and substances

 -